Shop

 Welcome to Trees for Bees Nursery online shop!

 Orders can be picked up or sent nationwide in New Zealand.
 Orders can be paid for by credit card for pick up, or for orders being shipped, you can complete the order and the invoice for payment will be sent after the freight cost has been calculated.
 After receiving the invoice with the freight cost, you can decide if you wish to go ahead with the order, or cancel it.
 Once payment has been received, we will send your order.
-We send plant orders Monday to Wednesday.
+We send plant orders Monday and Tuesday nationwide, and on Wednesday to urban North Island addresses.
+Non-perishable items are sent Monday to Friday.

 The easiest way to obtain a quote is to place an order through the online shopping cart - this does not require payment.
 To find out more about getting quote, vIew our FAQs .